 Each task in Wrike has a unique numeric identifier, a Task ID, which can also be used as a job number.
 Job numbers are extremely versatile and can be used to easily reference tasks and can serve as:

 - Equipment codes to monitor the location and usage of various assets

-- Select a Folder or Project from the left-hand Navigation panel 1.
+- Select a Folder or Project from the left-hand Navigation panel.

 When you turn job numbers on for a Folder or Project, they are automatically visible on all tasks, subtasks, and subfolders within the Folder or Project.
 Repeat the process for any additional Folders/Projects that need job numbers.

 Once job numbers are enabled you can include them when you export your tasks to Excel.
-To do this, select the Folder or Project which you would like to export and go to the Table View 1.
-Click on the Folder or Project's menu button, 2 hover over “Export”, and select “Excel” 3.
-Then select “Only current view” 4 from the pop-up that appears and click “Export” 5.
+To do this, select the Folder or Project which you would like to export, go to the Table View and click the "Export" button 1 to export the data that is currently displayed on the view to an Excel document.

-When job numbers are switched on, you can see them from the Task and Table Views.
-In the Task View, job numbers are displayed to the left of the task author's name 1 and in the Table View they appear in the ID column 2.
+When job numbers are switched on, you can see them from the Table Views.
+Job numbers as seen from the Table View.

 You can use job numbers (task IDs) to quickly find tasks in Wrike.
 To do this, type the task's ID number in the search box.